 Your image will be published as

 manifest.yml annotates your image so that it can be managed by Jina Hub.
-To get better appealing on Jina Hub, you should carefully set
+To ensure better compatibility with Jina Hub, you should carefully set

 ||Human-readable title of the image (must match with

 ||Human-readable description of the software packaged in the image||Required|